-the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft (1 dBm/3.84MHz).
+[ the transmit power of ac-NodeB must be controlled by the MCA system in order not to exceed the maximum e.i.r.p. defined outside the aircraft On-Air proposes to delete].

-[In the 1800 MHz connectivity band (LTE technology, FDD):
+In the 1800 MHz connectivity band (LTE technology, FDD):

+The e.i.r.p. defined outside the aircraft, resulting from the LTE terminal transmitting at 5 dBm/5 MHz inside the aircraft, and the EIRP of the onboard node B shall not exceed: [table below also includes node B values]